 DV Con was open specifically for diverse voices, including POC, LGBTQIA+ community, Deaf, blind, etc. No one on the panels looked the same.
 I got to hear from so many voices that I’ve never heard from before.
 Also, most attendees said that they never could attend a conference before.
 It was great to see different people be able to get this opportunity.

 The organization was mind-blowing.
 A few days beforehand, people who signed up could hop into DV Con’s Discord.
-They had about eighteen different channels for people to introduce themselves, find critique partners, help center, etc. In one channel, writers got to ask questions and get direct feedback from literary agents.
+They had about eighteen different channels for different genres, critique partners, help center, etc. In one channel, writers got to ask questions and get direct feedback from literary agents.

 After the last panel, they added more channels so writers could connect with others in their genre.
 My Discord notifications were going off the wall before, during, and after the conference.